sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 tags: [Data Mining Pipeline, Data Understanding, Python, UCBoulder]
 ---

-In this post, I’ll explain two different Python functions.
-The first quickly calculates key statistics for a specific dataset attribute, offering valuable insights into the data.
-The second gathers and prepares data for visualization.
+In this post, I’ll explain two Python functions: one that calculates key statistics for a dataset attribute and another that prepares data for visualization.

-To test these functions, I use *unittest* to create test cases and ensure these functions and methods work properly.
+To ensure these functions work correctly, I will use unittest to create test cases and verify their functionality.

 <br>